xiaolongmu/restful-api-node-express-mongodb-heroku-boilerplate/README.md

-## Create Rour Own API with Node.js, MongoDb, Express.js, Heroku Boilerplate
+## Create Rour Own RESTful API with Node.js, MongoDb, Express.js, Heroku Boilerplate

-This is boilerplate code for setting up a simple node.js API app using: the express.js framework, a MongoDb database (with the help of Mongoose), and hosting it on Heroku.
+This is boilerplate code for setting up a simple node.js RESTful API app using: the express.js framework, a MongoDb database (with the help of Mongoose), and hosting it on Heroku.
 Please refer to the following documentation for each of these components:

 * Node.js: <http://nodejs.org/>
 * Express.js: <http://expressjs.com/>